RafaelReyesCarmona/TinyTrackGPS/README.md

 ### Low Energy Comsuption
 `Low-Power` - the library is used to reduce power consumption and gain greater autonomy implementing the project portably using lithium batteries.
 Use only when no display configuration.
-Implemented in v0.4 first time and from v0.7.
+Implemented in v0.4 first time and from v0.7 to 0.13.
+The last version don't use it because LGT8F don't work properly.

 ## TinyGPS library